Mass media in Australia: Free-to-air TV

 New South Wales and Victoria were introduced to television in 1956, with the other states and territories following suit up to 1971 (the Northern Territory).
 Colour television was introduced in 1975.

-In addition to the public broadcasters which are available to almost all of Australia's population, there are three major commercial television networks: the Nine Network, the Seven Network and Network Ten.
+In addition to the public broadcasters which are available to almost all of Australia's population, there are three major commercial television networks: the Seven Network, the Nine Network and Network 10.
 Most of Australia's heavily populated cities are serviced by all three networks.
 Some rural or regional areas may receive a more limited selection, often with some of the channels available showing programming from more than one of the major networks.
 An example of such a "shared" regional network is Imparja.

 Digital free-to-air broadcasts commenced on 1 January 2001.
 Analogue broadcasts were originally intended to be phased out by 2008, however analogue phaseout was not achieved until 2013.

-After heated debate in the early 2000s over a Bill that would have removed the foreign ownership restrictions of broadcasting TV licences, the Australian government chose to retain the foreign-ownership restrictions in its 1992 Broadcasting Act.
-The Howard Government was set to remove this law sometime in 2007, having gained parliamentary approval to change the legislation in 2006.
+After heated debate in the early 2000s over a Bill that would have removed the foreign ownership restrictions of broadcasting TV licences, the Keating government chose to retain the foreign-ownership restrictions in its 1992 Broadcasting Act.
+The Howard government was set to remove this law sometime in 2007, having gained parliamentary approval to change the legislation in 2006.

 In 2007, with Helen Coonan as communications minister, there were two significant changes.
 Foreign ownership limits were scrapped, government changed the cross-media ownership rules to allow ownership of two out of three media types.

-Pay TV & Streaming Services
+Pay TV and streaming services

 Approximately 25% of Australian households had access to pay television services by the end of 2005.
 The main provider is Foxtel in both metropolitan, regional and rural areas offering nearly all Australian channels via cable & satellite TV in capital cities, and mostly the same channels are offered by Foxtel via satellite TV (predominantly) in regional areas with the recent merger with Austar in 2012.

-In mid-2016 the number of Australians with access to some form of Pay TV outstripped those with without.
+In mid-2016 the number of Australians with access to some form of pay television outstripped those with without.
 At the end of 2019 14.5 million Australians had access to some form of Pay TV or Subscription TV, with the combined audience of these platforms equalling almost 70% of the population.
 Netflix remains the market leader, although Foxtel and Stan have gained continual growth since entering the market.

 There are several smaller competitors offer a subset of channels – with Fetch TV entering the market in 2010 with a subscription service over a few ADSL2+ networks, and TransACT offering TV via its own VDSL, VDSL2 and FTTP/FTTH networks in Canberra and its Neighbourhood Cable network in parts of Victoria.
 Other providers of Internet television in Australia offer free content or PPV, but don't offer a subscription product.
 UBI World TV offers a number of ethnic satellite TV and Radio channels nationwide, and other small companies offer some channels via satellite, especially foreign services or free-to-air channels, and some channels are available over the Internet.